Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

 # Vanilla Setup

-If you have any trouble following the guide, please send us a message on [Discord](https://discord.gg/longvinter).
+If you have any trouble following the guide, please send us a message on [Discord](https://discord.gg/longvinter) or the [Uuvana Forums](https://forum.uuvana.com/t/longvinter-questions-and-help).
 We are more than happy to help you out!

 ## Requirements and Pre-requisites